 Atherosclerosis - a condition in which fatty materials (cholesterol etc.) collect along the walls of arteries.
 These fatty materials thickens, hardens (forms calcium deposits), and may eventually block arteries, leading to a possible heart attack, stroke or embolism.

-Brain - illustrations of AD areas: Hippocampus -> controls learning, memory and behavior, the first part of brain to be noticeably affected and Parietal lobe
+Brain - illustrations of AD areas: Hippocampus: controls learning, memory and behavior, the first part of brain to be noticeably affected and the Parietal lobe

 Proanthocyanidins are found in chocolate, apples, berries, red grapes and red wine.
 These nutrients can increase the vitamin C inside cells and may inhibit the destruction of collagen, the most abundant protein in the body

 Flavonoids- classified as plant pigments, are plant nutrients (see phytonutrients) that when consumed in the form of fruits and vegetables are non-toxic as well as potentially beneficial to the human body/brain.
 Reported to mainain arterial elasticity.
 Anthocyanins and catechins are in the flavonoid family.
 There have been over 6,000 identified, and can be sub-divided into groups:

 Phytonutrients- (phytochemicals) are chemical compounds, such as beta-carotene, that occur naturally in plants.
 The term is generally used to refer to those chemicals that may affect health, but are not yet established as essential nutrients.While there is abundant scientific and government support for recommending diets rich in fruits and vegetables, There is limited evidence that health benefits are due to specific phytochemicals.